outscale/cluster-api-provider-outscale/docs/src/topics/config-security.md

     ipRanges:
     - {allowedToRanges}
 ```

-If you need finer control, you can disable the Outbound rule by setting an empty entry and add your own outbound rules to `additionalsecurityRules`:
+If you need finer control, you can disable the Outbound rule by setting an empty entry and add your own outbound rules to `additionalSecurityRules`:

 ```yaml
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta1